shibatch/grantback/v0.3/VOD_REACTION_LICENSE.md

 However, if such Derivative Work is to be primarily or independently broadcast or published by a collaborator on a channel not operated by the Licensor as part of a collaboration authorized by the Licensor, the Licensee's prior explicit approval for such specific use by that collaborator is required.

 d.
 Sublicensing by Licensor:
-The Licensor may grant necessary sublicenses to the operators of the Permitted Platforms (as per their respective Terms of Service) to the extent required to host, display, and enable platform features for such Derivative Work when featured on the Licensor's channels or for collaborative broadcasts conducted in accordance with Section 4.c.
-Except as expressly permitted in this Section 4.d (specifically regarding platform operators), any other form of sublicensing of such Derivative Work by the Licensor to third parties for their independent use is not permitted by this license without the Licensee's separate approval.
+The Licensor may grant necessary sublicenses to the operators of the Permitted Platforms (as per their respective Terms of Service) to the extent required to host, display, and enable platform features for such Derivative Work when featured on the Licensor's channels or for collaborative broadcasts conducted in accordance with Clause 4.c.
+Except as expressly permitted in this Clause 4.d (specifically regarding platform operators), any other form of sublicensing of such Derivative Work by the Licensor to third parties for their independent use is not permitted by this license without the Licensee's separate approval.

 e.
 Terms Applicable to Derivative Work Provided Under Grant-Back:
-When the Licensee grants back the license to the Licensee's Derivative Work to the Licensor under this Section 4, the following terms also apply to that specific grant:
+When the Licensee grants back the license to the Licensee's Derivative Work to the Licensor under this Clause 4, the following terms also apply to that specific grant:

 (i) The Licensee provides the Licensee's Derivative Work to the Licensor "AS-IS," without any warranties from the Licensee to the Licensor, express or implied.
 The Licensee specifically disclaims any implied warranties of merchantability, fitness for a particular purpose, or non-infringement regarding the Licensee's Derivative Work.

 (ii) In no event shall the Licensee be liable to the Licensor for any direct, indirect, incidental, special, exemplary, or consequential damages (including, but not limited to, procurement of substitute goods or services; loss of use, data, or profits; or business interruption) however caused and on any theory of liability, whether in contract, strict liability, or tort (including negligence or otherwise) arising in any way out of the Licensor's use or inability to use such Derivative Work, even if the Licensee were advised of the possibility of such damage.

-(iii) All rights in the Licensee's Derivative Work not expressly granted back to the Licensor under this Section 4 are reserved by the Licensee.
+(iii) All rights in the Licensee's Derivative Work not expressly granted back to the Licensor under this Clause 4 are reserved by the Licensee.

-(iv) The Licensee represents and warrants that the Licensee has obtained all necessary rights, licenses, consents, and permissions for all content (including the Licensee's original contributions and any third-party content the Licensee incorporated) within the Provided Copy to grant the full scope of the license to the Licensor as described in this Section 4, free of any encumbrances or restrictions that would prevent the Licensor's exercise of such rights.
+(iv) The Licensee represents and warrants that the Licensee has obtained all necessary rights, licenses, consents, and permissions for all content (including the Licensee's original contributions and any third-party content the Licensee incorporated) within the Provided Copy to grant the full scope of the license to the Licensor as described in this Clause 4, free of any encumbrances or restrictions that would prevent the Licensor's exercise of such rights.
 The Licensee agrees that if any third-party content the Licensee included in the Provided Copy is not clear for the Licensor's reuse under this grant-back, the Licensee will, upon request, endeavor to identify such content to the Licensor or take reasonable steps to remove or replace it to enable the Licensor's use.
 The Licensor's use of the Provided Copy is reliant on these representations and warranties, and the Licensee acknowledges that they may be held liable for direct losses incurred by the Licensor as a result of any material breach thereof.

 5\.
 Reservation of Rights and Third-Party Content in Original VODs